ericmuckley/foa-finder/README.md

 Make the python script executable using `chmod +x app.py`

-Use shebang line in the python script (#!/usr/bin/python3, or for venv for example: #!/Users/emuckley/Documents/Github/foa-finder/webenv/bin/python) to direct to Python exe
+Use shebang line in the python script (`#!/usr/bin/python3`, or for venv for example: `#!/Users/emuckley/Documents/Github/foa-finder/webenv/bin/python`) to direct to Python exe

 Open scheduler using `crontab -e`.
 Paste the cron scheduler line.
 Type `:x` to save and exit scheduler.
-The scheduler line should look something like this for repeating at the start of the hour (0) every 24 hours:
+The scheduler line should look something like this for repeating at the start of the hour (0) at 6 pm (18:00 hrs) every 24 hours:
-`0 */24 * * * /path/to/script/app.py >> ~/cron.log 2>&1`
+`0 18 * * * /Users/emuckley/Documents/GitHub/foa-finder/app.py >> ~/cron.log 2>&1`

+To list running cron jobs, use `crontab -l`

+To remove all cron jobs, use `crontab -r`